 - Select Privacy & Security.

 Before you turn on FileVault, be aware that the initial encryption process can take hours to complete.
 However, it does run in the background, so you can continue using your Mac as you usually do.
-However, it might not be at the peak performance level.
+But it might not be at the peak performance level.

 The other thing to keep in mind, FileVault encrypts the entire disk.
 You'll have to add any additional users to enable them to unlock the disk by entering their password.